Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

-In Fig.~\ref{FigCDFSumUser}, we compare the three considered systems in terms of sum net throughput when $p=0.2$.
+In Fig.~\ref{FigCDFSumUser}, we compare the three considered systems in terms of average sum net throughput when $\tilde{p}=0.2$.
 We observe the net advantage of the proposed RIS-assisted Cell-Free Massive MIMO system, especially in the downlink.
-In the uplink, in addition, even the worst-case RIS-assisted Cell-Free Massive MIMO system setup (i.e., $p=0$) outperforms the Cell-Free Massive MIMO setup in the absence of an RIS.
-In the following figures, we focus our attention only on the RIS-asissted Cell-Free Massive MIMO setup, since it provides the best performance.
+In the uplink, in addition, even the worst-case RIS-assisted Cell-Free Massive MIMO system setup (i.e., $\tilde{p}=0$) outperforms the Cell-Free Massive MIMO setup in the absence of an RIS.
+In Figs.~\ref{FigDiffAPs}--\ref{FigDiffPilotSequencesR1}, we show the average sum net throughput as a function of the number of APs, the number of users, and the number of orthonormal pilot signals, respectively.
+We observe that the average sum net throughput increases with the number of APs, with the number or users, and with the number of pilot sequences, and that the RIS-assisted Cell-Free Massive MIMO setup outperforms, especially in the downlink, the other benchmark schemes.
+Gains of the order of $1.7\times$ and $2.6\times$ are obtained in the considered setups.

-In Figs.~\ref{FigRandomEqualUL} and \ref{FigRandomEqualDL}, we compare the uplink and downlink sum net throughput as a function of the phase shifts of the RISs (random and uniform phase shifts according to Corollary~\ref{corollary:EqualPhase}) in the presence of spatially-correlated and spatially-independent fading channels according to \eqref{eq:CovarMa}.
-In the presence of spatial correlation, we consider $\mathbf{R}_m = \alpha_m d_H d_V \mathbf{I}_N$ and $\widetilde{\mathbf{R}}_{mk} = \tilde{\alpha}_{mk} d_H d_V \mathbf{I}_N, \forall m,k$.
-We note different performance trends in spatially-correlated fading channels.
+In the following figures, we focus our attention only on the RIS-assisted Cell-Free Massive MIMO setup, since it provides the best performance in the analyzed setups.
+In Figs.~\ref{FigSumUserDiffPhaseShiftsUL} and \ref{FigSumUserDiffPhaseShiftsDL}, we report the uplink and downlink average sum net throughput as a function of number of engineered scattering elements of the RIS.
+In particular, we compare the average sum net throughput when the phase shifts of the RIS are randomly chosen and are optimized according to Corollary~\ref{corollary:EqualPhase} over spatially-independent and spatially-corrrelated fading channels according to \eqref{eq:CovarMa}.
+In the presence of spatial correlation, the channel correlation matrices are $\mathbf{R}_m = \alpha_m d_H d_V \mathbf{I}_N$ and $\widetilde{\mathbf{R}}_{mk} = \tilde{\alpha}_{mk} d_H d_V \mathbf{I}_N, \forall m,k$.
+We see different performance trends over spatially-independent and spatially-correlated fading channels.
 If the spatial correlation is not considered, we observe that there is no significant difference between the random and uniform phase shifts setup.
-In the presence of spatial correlation, on the other hand, the proposed uniform phase shift design that is obtained from Corollary~\ref{corollary:EqualPhase} provides a much better throughput.
-This result highlights the relevance of using even simple optimization designs for RIS-assisted communications in the presence of spatial correlation.
+In the presence of spatial uncorrelation, on the other hand, the uniform phase shift design obtained from Corollary~\ref{corollary:EqualPhase} provides a much higher average throughput.
+This result highlights the relevance of using even simple optimization designs for RIS-assisted communications over spatially-correlated fading channels.